Elmhurst School, Croydon: Curriculum

 The Elmhurst curriculum incorporates the National Curriculum, which is followed throughout the school at Key Stages 1 and 2 in Maths, English, Science and Technology (including Computer Studies), History, Geography, Art, Music and PE.
 The National Curriculum is extended by the school's own syllabus and schemes of work in these subjects.
 Religious Education is also taught with the emphasis on Moral Education, the principles being the same for all religions.
 French is taught throughout the school.

 School houses

-Elmhurst School for Boys has four school houses: Scott (blue), Peachell (green) - formerly Leisk House, Squire (yellow) - formerly School House, Anderson (red) - formerly Seddon House.
+Elmhurst School has four school houses: Scott (blue), Peachell (green) - formerly Leisk House, Squire (yellow) - formerly School House, Anderson (red) - formerly Seddon House.
 The names of the houses are the surnames of previous owners of the school.